Frequently asked questions

 However, in a small number of instances, it may not be possible to provide a very clear answer.

 Rather than provide a vague probability of there being a chromosome disorder, we do not report a probability for that disorder.
 We prefer to not provide an assessment rather than provide an uncertain one.
 We may be unable to provide an assessment for all conditions considered in the test, or for only some conditions.

 There are various reasons why NIPT cannot provide a clear answer for one or more of the questions being asked by the requesting doctor:

-• The placenta may have a mixture of normal and abnormal DNA that differs from that of the fetus, and make it impossible to provide a confident answer regarding a specific disorder.
+- The placenta may have a mixture of normal and abnormal DNA that differs from that of the fetus, making it impossible to provide a confident answer regarding a specific disorder.

 If NIPT is unable to provide an assessment for the trisomies 21, 18 and 13, after the first collection (or after a second collection, if recommended by the laboratory), Sonic Genetics will refund the cost of the test upon request.
 This refund is limited to patients who have paid Sonic directly and can only be made to the credit card holder.
 Such patients should contact us on 1800 010 447 to request a refund and advise us of their credit card details that they used to book the test.

-We do not provide a refund if the NIPT provides a result for the three trisomies but is unable to provide a result for sex chromosome aneuploidy or fetal sex.
+We do not provide a refund if the NIPT provides a result for the three trisomies but is unable to provide a result for any of the free NIPT options i.e. fetal sex or sex chromosome abnormality.
 The primary purpose of Sonic’s NIPT is to detect the three common trisomies.
 The provision of results for fetal sex or sex chromosome aneuploidies are optional extras for which there is no additional fee.